 Where especially important

 Polling or Webhooks - choose the best for the task.
-We implement both schemes with reliable protection, logging and scalable architecture so that your API works efficiently and without delays.
+We implement both schemes with strong security, logging and scalable architecture to make your API work efficiently and without delay.